 The Hague Apostille Convention has greatly facilitated international document recognition and has made it easier for individuals to utilize their FBI background checks in these countries.

 The Hague Apostille Convention was established in 1961 and currently has 118 member countries.
 Its purpose is to streamline the authentication process for documents used abroad.
 The convention introduced the concept of an apostille, a simplified authentication certificate that is recognized internationally.
-This has helped individuals and businesses save time and money when using foreign documents across member countries.
+This has helped individuals and businesses save time and money when using foreign documents across member countries—learn more about apostille translation services for businesses to support your international operations.

 2. Countries that are Not Members of the Hague Apostille Convention